İskenderun: Climate

 İskenderun has a Mediterranean climate with hot, dry summers, and mild, moderately rainy winters (Köppen: Csa, Trewartha: Cs).
 At certain times of the year the town is swept by a strong wind called 'Yarıkkaya'.
 The countryside contains large areas of fruit groves.
 It is an important producer of oranges, tangerines and lemons, and even tropical fruits such as mangoes.

 Demographics

 19th-century traveler Martin Hartmann put the population of Iskenderun at roughly 500 households with no entry on ethnicity.
 Out of the 29 other settlements he listed in the Ottoman nahiyah of Iskenderun, 19 were Turkish (366 houses), 2 were Alawite (100 houses), 2 were Turkish-Alawite mixed (28 houses), and no information was listed for the remaining 6.
+He did not list any Sunni Arab households.